ajnyga/funding/README.md

 System Requirements
 -------------------
 OJS 3.1.2 i.e. OMP 3.1.2 or greater.
-PHP 5.4 or greater.
+PHP 7.0 or greater.

 Install
 -------

  * Copy the release source or unpack the release package into the OJS i.e. OMP plugins/generic/funding/ folder.
  * Run `php tools/upgrade.php upgrade` from the OJS i.e. OMP folder.
+This creates the needed database tables.
  * Go to Settings -> Website -> Plugins -> Generic Plugin -> Funding Plugin and enable the plugin.

 Version History
 ---------------
+### Version 2.1.1.4
+- Added support for funder metadata export to OpenAIRE OAI plugin

 ### Version 2.1

 - Added support for funder metadata exports to CrossRef